View hot line data here

 Mackereth was elected to the Pennsylvania House of Representatives in 2000 to serve the 196th Legislative District, and served four terms in office.
 During her tenure in the legislature, Mackereth served on the Education, Children & Youth, Aging & Older Adult Services, Judiciary, and Health & Human Services Committees.
 She was also appointed deputy whip and chairperson of the House Basic Education Subcommittee.

 In 2008, Mackereth took the position of Executive Director of the York County Human Services Department.
 As Executive Director, Mackereth oversaw the York County offices of Aging; Mental Health; Mental Retardation; Early Intervention; Drug & Alcohol; Veterans Affairs; HealthChoices; Children, Youth & Families; and the Youth Development Center.
 In addition to departmental oversight, Mackereth was responsible for the administration of the Homeless Assistance Program, Human Services Development Fund, Medical Assistance Transportation, Child and Adolescent Service System Program, Family Group Decision Making, and Homeless Management Information System.

 In November 2011 Mackereth was appointed by Governor Corbett as the Deputy Secretary of the Office of Children, Youth and Families in the Pennsylvania Department of Public Welfare.
 As Deputy Secretary, Mackereth promoted increased collaboration between counties, the state, and providers; pushed for family and youth engagement; and successfully negotiated a Title IV-E Waiver with the federal government to improve child welfare practice and outcomes for children, youth and families.

-In February 2013 Mackereth was named Acting Secretary of the Pennsylvania Department of Public Welfare.
+In June 2013 Mackereth was named Secretary of the Pennsylvania Department of Public Welfare.

 Mackereth graduated Frostburg State University in 1979 with a Bachelor of Arts in Psychology and Sociology.